-The two share the same physical design, feature set, and the number of network ports (8 LANs and one WAN).
+The two share the same physical design, feature set, and network ports (8 LANs and one WAN).
 It even carries over the awkwardly placed USB 3.0 (or USB 3.2 Gen 1) on its front.
-On the back, though, the second USB port is also USB 3.1 (and not 2.0 in the case of the RT-AC88U).
+On the back, though, the second USB port is also USB 3.1 (and not 2.0 in the RT-AC88U) case.
 By the way, the two routers also share the same power adapter.

 While the Gigabit network ports are enough for the RT-AC88U, they are not for the RT-AX88U.
 As a Wi-Fi 6 router, the latter’s wireless speed can easily surpass 1Gbps.
 Consequently, in a wired-to-wireless connection, the router’s LAN ports are the bottlenecks.